-- WARNING!
+- U WARNING!
 Ensure any Health & Safety, Government, or local authority regulations are adhered to when using this equipment. - WARNING!
 Safe operation requires sufficient operator knowledge of the functions and positions of the controls and indicators or meters. - WARNING!
 Generating sets should only be loaded up to their rated power under the rated ambient conditions. - WARNING!
-Prior to commencing maintenance work it shall be ensured that untimely start-up is not possible. - Familiarise yourself with the application and limitations, as well as the potential hazards, of the generator. √ - ~ Maintain the generator in good condition (use Sealey Service Centre).
+Prior to commencing maintenance work it shall be ensured that untimely start-up is not possible. - ✓ Familiarise yourself with the application and limitations, as well as the potential hazards, of the generator. - Maintain the generator in good condition (use Sealey Service Centre).
 Replace or repair damaged parts.
 Use genuine parts only.
-Unauthorised parts may be dangerous and will invalidate the warranty. - WARNING!
-The installation and major repair work shall be carried out only by specifically trained personnel. - ~ This generator is designed and manufactured for specific applications.
+Unauthorised parts may be dangerous and will invalidate the warranty. - ✓ The installation and major repair work shall be carried out only by specifically trained personnel. - This generator is designed and manufactured for specific applications.
 DO NOT attempt to modify the unit or use it for any application for which it is not designed.
 If you have any questions regarding the application of the unit please contact your local Sealey stockist. - WARNING!
 DO NOT exceed the Wattage/Amperage capacity of the generator.
 Add rated wattage of all devices intended for connection at any one time, the total must not exceed rated wattage of generator (see specifications). - WARNING!
-When installed in ventilated rooms, additional requirements for fire and explosion protection shall be observed. - WARNING!
+When installed in ventilated rooms, additional requirements for fire and explosion protection shall be observed. - □ WARNING!
 Some parts of the internal combustion engine are hot and may cause burns.
 Pay attention to the warnings on the generating set. - WARNING!
 This is a heavy and unbalanced object.
 Handle with care and use two people when required. - WARNING!
 Engine exhaust gases are toxic.
 DO NOT operate the generating set in unventilated rooms.
-When installed in ventilated rooms, additional requirements for fire and explosion protection shall be observed. - DANGER!
+When installed in ventilated rooms, additional requirements for fire and explosion protection shall be observed. - ▲ DANGER!
 This generator is designed for outdoor use only.
 To use the generator inside any building or enclosure, including the generator compartment of a caravan, may result in fire or an explosion.
-No user performed modifications, including venting of the exhaust and/or cooling ventilation, will eliminate the danger. - DANGER!
+No user performed modifications, including venting of the exhaust and/or cooling ventilation, will eliminate the danger. - ▲ DANGER!
 If this unit is used for back-up power in the event of a commercial power failure, the following steps must be taken.
 Before connecting the generator to the electrical system, open the main circuit breaker to isolate the generator and system from the commercial electric supply.
-Failure to do this may result in damage to the generator and may result in serious injury or fatality, due to a backfeed of electrical energy. - DANGER!
+Failure to do this may result in damage to the generator and may result in serious injury or fatality, due to a back-feed of electrical energy. - ▲ DANGER!
 The generator produces a very powerful voltage that can cause a severe electrical shock.
 Avoid contact with bare wires, terminals etc. Never allow any unqualified person to operate or service the generator. - WARNING!
-Fuel is combustible and easily ignited.
-DO NOT refuel during operation.
-DO NOT refuel during operation.
-DO NOT refuel while smoking or near naked flames.
-DO NOT spill fuel. - WARNING!
+Fuel is highly combustible-never refuel during operation, when the engine is running or hot, while smoking, near open flames, or in a way that causes spills; always allow the engine to cool and leave space in the tank for fuel expansion. - WARNING!
 Protect children by keeping them at a safe distance from the generating set. - WARNING!
 Risk of burns.
-DO NOT touch the exhaust system or the drive unit. - WARNING!
-NEVER refuel when the engine is running or when the engine is hot.
-Allow cool down time.
-Operate the generator only on level surfaces (maximum allowable tilt is 10°) and where it will not be exposed to excessive moisture, dirt or ~ corrosive vapours or be in the proximity of combustible material (flammable liquids, solids or gases). - × DO NOT tip or change the generator's position whilst it is operating. - Remove ill fitting clothing, ties, watches, rings and other loose jewellery and contain long hair.
-Wear appropriate protective ~ clothing. - × DO NOT use the generator for any purpose other than that for which it is designed. - × DO NOT operate the generator if any parts are missing or damaged, as this may cause failure and/or personal injury. - × DO NOT over-fill fuel tank.
-Always leave room for fuel to expand. - DO NOT operate in the rain. × - DANGER!
-DO NOT tamper with the engine governed speed setting.
-Higher operating speeds are dangerous and increase the risk of personal injury and/or equipment damage.
-The generator supplies the correct rated frequencies and voltage only when running at the correct governed speed.
-Incorrect frequency and/or voltage can damage some connected electrical loads.
-Operating at excessively low speeds may result in shortened engine life.
-Over-speeding will invalidate the warranty.
+DO NOT touch the exhaust system or the drive unit. - ✓ Operate the generator only on level surfaces (maximum allowable tilt is 10°) and where it will not be exposed to excessive moisture, dirt or corrosive vapours or be in the proximity of combustible material (flammable liquids, solids or gases). - DO NOT tip or change the generator's position whilst it is operating.